Submission Preparation Checklist

 10. Limitation: of the study (if any).

-11. Recommendations (if any): States of the following for research are base of on the study finding.
+11. Recommendations (if any): States of the following for research are base of on the study found.

-12. Acknowledgement: In a separate section before the References, this should be written as a brief paragraph, and should not be inserted as footnote.
+12. Acknowledgment: In a separate section before the References, this should be written as a brief paragraph, and should not be inserted as a footnote.

 13. References: Apply APA, in citing authorships of used references in the study.
 All referenced documents should be in English (For Thai references, it has to be translated to English as well).
-We strongly recommend to use APA 6th edition both in line citing and bibliography.
-All of the in-text citations must have corresponding citations in the reference part and the reference list should be in an alphabetical ordered following the American Psychological Association’s (APA) sample below:
+We strongly recommend using APA 6th edition both in line citing and bibliography.
+All of the in-text citations must have corresponding citations in the reference part and the reference list should be in an alphabetical order following the American Psychological Association’s (APA) sample below:

 Example of JOURNALS IN PRINT FORMAT by APA Format–6th Edition. (n.d.).
 Retrieved January 18, 2017, from this site.